Our Scrappage, Recycling and Car Blog

 7. Insurance and breakdown coverage

-Although many car insurance policies including cover for short periods of driving abroad, it’s a good idea to double check this prior to setting out.
+Although many car insurance policies include cover for driving abroad, it’s a good idea to double check this prior to setting out.
 Some insurance companies may require an extra payment to cover a hired vehicle.
 In either case, you’ll also want to ensure the countries you’re visiting are covered.

 Likewise, make sure you’re covered in the event of breaking down.
 Your UK breakdown cover won’t automatically cover travel abroad.
-Pan-European coverage will ward against disaster if your car experiences failure on a foreign motorway.
+Pan-European coverage can be a lifesaver if your car experiences failure on a foreign motorway.

 8. Driving Licence